-Place butter in a medium saucepan.
-Melt butter over medium heat.
-Continue cooking until butter foams and brown specks begin to form at the bottom of the pan.
+Brown the butter.
+Melt the butter in a medium saucepan over medium heat.
+Cook until the butter foams and brown specks begin to form at the bottom of the pan.

-Remove from heat.
-Add about 1 cup of confectioners’ sugar, vanilla, and about 1 tablespoon of milk.
-Stir into butter.
-Add remaining sugar and milk in 2-3 more portions, working quickly to mix well.
+Finish the icing.
+Remove the saucepan from the heat.
+Stir in 1 cup of confectioners’ sugar, vanilla, and about 1 tablespoon of milk.
+Add the remaining sugar and milk in 2 to 3 additional portions, working quickly.

 Ice the bars.
 Spread the warm icing evenly over the warm bars.
 Let the bars and icing cool, then cut into squares and serve.

 These banana bars are simple, but a few hints and tips will help you make sure they turn out perfect.